shaildeliwala/delbot/README.md

 >What is the latest on Fantastic Beasts in the Guardian?

 The bot will query the API of the requested news source (New York Times if none is specified) and summarize the results:<br>
 >[...]
 Comparing the first Harry Potter film (2001’s Harry Potter and the Philosopher’s Stone) with the last (2011’s Harry Potter and the Deathly Hallows Part Two) is somewhat akin to comparing Bambi with Reservoir Dogs.
-We first meet him in 1920s New York – almost 60 years before Harry is even born – where he is [...]
+We first meet him in 1920s New York – almost 60 years before Harry is even born – where he is [...]<br>
 (source: https://www.theguardian.com/books/2016/nov/25/jk-rowling-fantastic-beasts-screenplay)

 ## Knowledge

 We might ask a **knowledge** question.
-E.g.:<br>
+E.g.:
 >What are RDF triples?

 And the bot will answer:<br>
 >A semantic triple, or simply triple, is the atomic data entity in the Resource Description Framework .\nThis format enables knowledge to be represented in a machine-readable way.
-Particularly, every part of an RDF triple is individually addressable via unique URIs \u2014 for example, the second statement above might be represented in RDF as http://example.name#BobSmith12 http://xmlns.com/foaf/0.1/knows http://example.name#JohnDoe34.
+Particularly, every part of an RDF triple is individually addressable via unique URIs \u2014 for example, the second statement above might be represented in RDF as http://example.name#BobSmith12 http://xmlns.com/foaf/0.1/knows http://example.name#JohnDoe34.<br>
 (source: https://en.wikipedia.org/wiki/Semantic_triple)

 # How It Works
 We define a simple rule to categorize inputs: if the query contains either of the words _news_ or _latest_, it is a _news query_.
 Otherwise, it is a _knowledge query_.

-The [`predict`](https://github.com/shaildeliwala/delbot/blob/master/resources/query_service.py#L38) function of the [`QueryAnalyzer`](https://github.com/shaildeliwala/delbot/blob/master/resources/query_service.py#L34) class is the main entry point for our bot.
+The [`predict`](resources/query_service.py#L38) function of the [`QueryAnalyzer`](resources/query_service.py#L34) class is the main entry point for our bot.
 It performs the above categorization.
 It calls other functions to

 1. Extract the _query_ and, if applicable, the _source_ from the input
 2. Make necessary API calls